RWilbanks-Git/basic-calculator/README.md

 # basic-calculator
 A pretty basic calculator with the ability to add, subtract, multiply, divide, square, and take the square root of number(s) provided by the user.
-Run in terminal (python tkCalculator.py) and go crazy!